DanielMcgeough/atlas-AirBnB_clone_v4/README.md

 # AirBnB Clone - The Console
 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.In Version 3, the aim is to connect the two halves of our project together while utilizing an API.
+We will also be seeking to create and maintain the Model View Controller coding paradigm and adhere to its standard procedures.
+Finally we will seek to strengthen the testing suite and add more to ensure our code base and improvements work correctly when the Database is connected to the front end functionality.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)